 October 25, 2022, Update – We just confirmed the listing for this “Classifind” expired, so with no replacement found, we’re assuming this ride is “Sold?” until we come across a replacement listing.

 October 8, 2022 Update – The private seller lowered their asking price again from $42,000 to $39,000.

 September 27, 2022 Update – The private seller of this interesting Willys restomod just lowered their asking price from $45,000 to $42,000.

 Irony comes in many forms.
 When Willys launched its Brooks Stevens-designed wagon, the company did not make its own bodies and did not have the finances to build custom molds for bodywork.
 Brooks therefore designed bodies that could be built by sheet metal fabricators who normally made parts for household appliances and could draw sheet metal no more than six inches.
 After World War II, this simplified manufacturing process made the Willys wagon the first all-steel body wagon.

-Is it ironic that the builder of this 1947 Willys Wagon restomod, last listed in March 2023 on Craigslist in Brentwood, California (San Francisco), painted a very convincing woodie wagon motif on their creation?
+Is it ironic that the builder of this black 1947 Willys Wagon restomod, first spotted in March 2023 on Craigslist in Brentwood, California (San Francisco), painted a very convincing woodie wagon motif on their creation?
 In addition to a lowered four-inch chop supported by a Chrysler torsion bar front suspension, the Mopar theme continues with motivation supplied by a 413 cubic inch V8 mated to a TorqFlite automatic.

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask is well above this guide’s #1 “Excellent” appraisal of $37,300, however that is to be expected considering the number of modifications that went into this Willys.